-The major weather/climate networks in the MIDN (discussed in Section 4.1) have at most several stations at or inside each park unit (Table 4.2).
-Most stations are located in SHEN.
+The major weather and climate networks in the ARCN (discussed in Section 4.1) have at most a few stations that are inside each park unit (Table 4.2).
+Gates of the Arctic National Park and Preserve (GAAR) and NOAT have the greatest number of stations inside park boundaries (three).